xapian/xapian/xapian-core/docs/sorting.rst

    ordered by relevance, and the value is only used to order groups of documents with identical relevance values (note: the weight has to be the same, not just the rounded percentage score).
-This method isn't very useful with the default BM25 weighting, since it rarely assigns identical scores to different documents.
+This method isn't very useful with the default BM25 weighting, which rarely assigns identical scores to different documents.

 Sorting by Generated Key